DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## Dataset

-The dataset used in this project consists of wind energy observations including:
+The dataset used in this project includes wind energy observations with the following features:

 * Wind speed
 * Power output
-* Time-based features
+* Time-based attributes

-The dataset is structured to simulate real-world wind forecasting scenarios and is used for training and evaluating all models.
+The dataset is moderately sized and structured to simulate real-world wind forecasting scenarios.
+It is used consistently across all models for training and evaluation.

 ---

 ## Evaluation Metrics

-The performance of the models is evaluated using:
+Model performance is evaluated using:

 * **MAE (Mean Absolute Error)**
 * **RMSE (Root Mean Squared Error)**
 * **MAPE (Mean Absolute Percentage Error)**

-Lower values indicate better model performance.
+Lower values indicate better prediction accuracy.

 ---

 ## Results and Analysis

-The experimental results demonstrate clear differences in model performance:
+The results demonstrate clear differences in model performance:

-* The **FTS model** shows higher error due to its limited ability to model complex patterns
+* The **Fuzzy Time Series model** shows higher error due to its limited ability to model complex non-linear relationships
-* The **Neural Network model** performs significantly better by capturing non-linear relationships
+* The **Neural Network model** performs better by capturing hidden patterns in time-series data
-* The **Hybrid model** achieves a balance between interpretability and accuracy
+* The **Hybrid model** achieves improved performance by combining both approaches

-The hybrid approach reduces prediction errors compared to traditional methods, making it more suitable for real-world forecasting applications.
+The hybrid model provides a balance between interpretability and accuracy, making it suitable for real-world forecasting applications.

 ---